A male reader asks about women’s responsibility in marriage –

 While I do not personally share these beliefs, as a counsellor I am accustomed to working effectively and compassionately within a variety of belief systems.

-Women especially have been deconstructing their roles and exercising the new choices they have in post-modern relationships.
+Women especially have been deconstructing their roles and exercising the new choices they have in post-modern relationships (though men too are increasingly rising to this challenge).
 I’m not at all convinced that women cheat more than men, although perhaps the double standard on fidelity is crumbling and so women are becoming more free to do what has previously been a male privilege.

 As for recognizing one’s failures, this appears to be difficult for many of us, men and women alike; perhaps because the social, family, or internal consequence of failing has been so punitive.
 It requires a certain kind of maturity to confront our own failure.
 This maturity, for men and for women, is mostly discouraged in our culture.
 The very notion of failure (and success) is rooted in a system that rewards winners, punishes losers and fails to see the value of those experiences unconcerned with either.